 After this it didn’t take long to shred the rest of the incredible sources, along with any remaining faith I had in journalistic or corporate integrity.
 Once you realise just how dangerous climate change is – it will end civilisation and most of humanity, quite possibly within the next 40-80 years – you see people who conceal it as betraying us all.

 Once I had satisfied myself that the climate scientists were the experts on climate and that we had a serious problem, I started reading popular books on climate.
 The three below all came out around the same time.
-They are still on my bookshelf, as are almost all the resources linked here.
+They are still on my bookshelf, as are almost all the resources linked on this site.
 I remember comparing them to my understanding of current climate science, and they were right on.
-One guy took a little heat at RealClimate, but in general all were good.
+One guy took a little heat at RealClimate, but in general all were rated highly by actual climate scientists.
 These three – perhaps it was the effect of reading all three one-after-the-other – really got me rolling.

 It turned out ignorance really was bliss.
 Once I understood the extent of the danger, I was morally obliged to do something.
 As are you.
 In fact, as I am defending myself and my family, I can morally do many things.

 One of the things I did was run for the Green Party of Canada.
-I have misgivings about Elizabeth May, but she and her Green Party are the only ones remotely close to understanding the climate crisis.
+I have misgivings about them, but the Green Party is the only one remotely close to understanding the climate crisis.
 The others are all vote-grubbing dough-heads who are still playing political games.
 I was not and am not a partisan – I will happily support any party that is serious about the climate crisis.
-Unfortunately, none are.
+Unfortunately, none of the others are and the Greens are far from forming power in Canada.

 Just as with climate change, I did some research before running for office.
 I chose these books because they were examples of people who had been very successful.
 They explained why the bad guys keep winning and the good guys are losing.
 Even though I am no longer involved in politics, the lessons learned apply equally well to climate change; there is a reason the planet is in far worse shape after 30+ years of struggle by environmentalists.